Expectations and Resources

-This collaborative work addresses a specific issue and is best served when fellows align the activity with a need within their organizations.
-This may include issues within Maryland nursing education, practice, research, and/or policy.
-For example, previous collaborations focused on improving diversity in nursing education, establishing formal post-preceptorship mentoring programs for graduate nurses.
+The collaborative work addresses a specific professional/health care topic or issue and fellows are best served when they align the project to a need within their organizations.
+These may include issues within Maryland nursing education, practice, research, and/or policy, such as:

-Lastly, NLI Fellows will present a poster of their leadership collaboration activity at the end-of-year celebration held in August.
+NLI Fellows present a poster of their leadership collaborative work at the cohort final celebration held at program’s end.

 At the completion of the yearlong program, fellows submit a summary reflection.

 The 1-page reflection should include:

 - achievement or adjustments of these goals